 Discrimination: The law provides for the same legal status and rights for women as for men, and the government somewhat enforced the law.
 Cultural norms and traditions, however, imposed gender roles that hindered the eradication of gender-based discrimination.

 Women suffered discrimination in equal pay for equal work.
 Women often worked in informal jobs and lacked access to social security.
-The ICIEG launched a campaign with domestic workers to push for inclusion in the country’s social security system.
 Women, especially the working poor, struggled to maintain their professional independence when they had children.
 Fathers were often not present in the nuclear family.
-Additionally, when girls got pregnant while still in school, they nearly always dropped out and did not finish their education.
+Additionally, when girls became pregnant while still in school, they nearly always dropped out and did not resume their education.

 Birth Registration: Citizenship is derived from one’s parents or grandparents or by birth within the country if the parents have been legal residents for five years.
 When those conditions are not met, and if the child does not receive citizenship from the country of at least one of its parents, the parents would need to get a lawyer to petition for an exception.
 Birth registration was not denied or provided on a discriminatory basis.
 Failure to register births did not result in denial of public services.
 For additional information, see Appendix C.

 Education: The government provided tuition-free and universal education for all children through the eighth grade.
 Education is compulsory until age 15.
-Secondary education was tuition-free only to children whose families’ annual income was below 147,000 escudos ($1,580).
+Secondary education was tuition-free to children whose families’ annual income was below 147,000 escudos ($1,473).
 School is tuition-free from preschool through higher education for children with disabilities in both public and private schools.
 The government subsidizes kindergarten fees through municipal governments.
+As part of his government’s campaign for inclusivity, the prime minister called for the expansion of tuition-free and compulsory education through the 12th grade by 2021 to all children.
+The National Statistics Institute estimated 6.3 percent of children were not in school, the majority of whom were between ages 15 and 17.

-Legislation passed in 2015 enabling anyone who became aware of sexual violence against a child under age 14 to report the crime began to take root, and complaints increased during the year, most notably on the tourist island of Sal, although the majority of cases did not involve tourists.
-A string of highly public cases in which alleged perpetrators were released on bail provoked increasingly sharp criticism from the public.
-The ICCA provided care for the child victims, but perpetrators and alleged perpetrators received no interventions or care while awaiting trial or while in prison.
-Child abuse cases can linger for years in the judicial process, often leaving child victims in the same homes as their abusers.
+Legislation passed in 2015 enabling anyone who became aware of sexual violence against a child under age 14 to report the crime began to take root, and complaints continued to increase, most notably on the tourist island of Sal, although the majority of cases did not involve tourists.
+A string of highly public cases in which alleged perpetrators were released on bail, often to return to the home they shared with their victims, provoked increasingly sharp criticism from the public.
+After neighborhood protests on Sal, mostly led by women, the judge on Sal increasingly recommended preventive detention for alleged perpetrators of child sex abuse.
+The ICCA provided care for the child victims, but perpetrators and alleged perpetrators received minimal interventions or care while awaiting trial or while in prison.
+Child abuse cases may linger for years in the judicial process, often leaving child victims vulnerable to continued abuse.

 Early and Forced Marriage: The legal minimum age of marriage is 18.
 For additional information, see Appendix C.

 Sexual Exploitation of Children: The law punishes those that foment, promote, or facilitate “prostitution” or sexual exploitation of children age 16 and under with a penalty if convicted of four to 10 years’ imprisonment.
-If the victim is age 17 or 18, the penalty is two to six years’ imprisonment, which is inconsistent with international law on trafficking in persons.
+If the victim is age 17 or 18, the penalty is two to six years’ imprisonment, which is commensurate with penalties prescribed for other serious crimes such as kidnapping.
 The law punishes those who induce, transport, or provide housing or create the conditions for sexual exploitation and commercial sexual exploitation of children age 16 and under in a foreign country with a penalty if convicted of five to 12 years’ imprisonment.
 If the victim is age 17 or 18, the penalty for conviction is two to eight years’ imprisonment.
-The law prohibits the use of children under age 18 in pornography, with penalties for conviction of up to three years’ imprisonment.
+The law prohibits the exploitation of children under age 18 in pornography, with penalties for conviction of up to three years’ imprisonment.
 The minimum legal age for consensual sex is 16.
 Sexual relations with a child under age 14 are considered a public crime and invoke mandatory reporting from anyone who becomes aware of the crime.
-Between ages 14 and 16, sexual relations are a semipublic crime and may be reported by any involved party (the minor or the minor’s parents or guardians).
-Sexual abuse was widely reported around the country.
+By law, at ages 14 and 15, sexual relations are a semipublic crime and may be reported by any involved party (the minor or the minor’s parents or guardians).
+Sexual abuse was widely reported throughout the country.
 Alleged perpetrators often were released from detention pending trial.
 There were numerous unconfirmed reports of tourists engaging in transactional sex with minors and of minors engaging in prostitution for money or drugs.

 The government also continued efforts to prevent the sexual exploitation of children through a national coordinating committee and the development of a code of ethics for the tourism industry.
-In July the Ministry of Justice and Labor swore in members of its Observatory for Monitoring and Rapid Identification of Trafficking in Persons, which includes numerous government agencies and had a key role in coordinating responses to child sex exploitation.
+The Observatory for Monitoring and Rapid Identification of Trafficking in Persons, which includes numerous government agencies, held three meetings and developed internal procedures and a list of priorities related to human trafficking and child sexual exploitation.

 Persons with Disabilities